IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Institution-Wide Shibboleth Groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Dataverse allows you to optionally define "institution-wide Shibboleth groups" based on the the entityID of the Identity Provider (IdP) used to authenticate.
-For example, an "institution-wide Shibboleth group" with ``https://idp.testshib.org/idp/shibboleth`` as the IdP would put everyone who logs in via the TestShib IdP mentioned above.
+For example, an "institution-wide Shibboleth group" with ``https://idp.testshib.org/idp/shibboleth`` as the IdP would include everyone who logs in via the TestShib IdP mentioned above.

 To create an institution-wide Shibboleth groups, create a JSON file as below and issue this curl command: ``curl http://localhost:8080/api/admin/groups/shib -X POST -H 'Content-type:application/json' --upload-file shibGroupTestShib.json``